ministryofjustice/hmpps-subject-access-request-lib/README.md

 There are a number of interfaces that exists which contain the tests that can be added to your test class.
 The idea of interfaces is that there is no mandation to implement all the tests giving some flexibility in deciding which tests you think would be required to catch changes in your service.
-However, it is recommended that at least the template test provided by `SarTemplateTest` is implemented to verify the generation of the report HTML and to have this to provide to the Branston team for reviewing of changes to the report.
+However, it is recommended that at least the report generation test provided by `SarReportTest` is implemented to verify the generation of the report HTML and to have this to provide to the Offender SAR team for reviewing of changes to the report.

 #### Data schema tests